thejunto/handbook/content/workflow.md

 chats on Slack for about 30 minutes and each day of the week has a theme.

 - Monday: Setting priorities.
-8:00AM (GMT-6:00)
-    + Reach clear company wide and individual priorities.
-    + Note: Before the Monday overlap, please visit the Everything Trello board to ensure we don't miss any important to-do's
+    + 8:00 to 8:15AM (GMT-6:00) - Hangout <br>
+    Getting up to date.
+(Presentación y QA sobre web dev, productos propios, blog)
+    + 8:45 to 9:15AM - Overlap
-- Tuesday: Workflow and Product Development.
-10:30AM (GMT-6:00)
+- Tuesday: Workflow 10:30AM (GMT-6:00)
-    + Discuss our workflow and our processes.
+    + Talk about our work processes at a metacognitive level.
     What can we improve?
 What would make us more productive?
 Happier?
-    + Resolve possible bottlenecks
+    Propose new Pull Requests.
+    + Address open Pull Requests (if any).
 - Wednesday: Growth.
 12:30AM (GMT-6:00)
     + Define monthly goals in line with medium term goals.
     + Check-in with overall progress of monthly goals.